-Iowa State Senator Jeff Danielson (D) is serving his third term.
-The district includes Hudson, Cedar Falls and Waterloo in Black Hawk County, Iowa where he continues his career as a professional firefighter with the City of Cedar Falls and is an adjunct professor of public policy at the University of Northern Iowa.
+Jeff Danielson is serving his fourth term in the Iowa State Senate.
+He represents Hudson, Cedar Falls and Waterloo in Black Hawk County, where he continues to work as a professional firefighter with the City of Cedar Falls and is an adjunct professor of public policy at the University of Northern Iowa.

 Jeff has a passion for making government work well and work for the people.
 He lead Iowa’s government efficiency efforts in recent years, responsible for nearly $300 million per year in cost savings, helping Iowa weather the recent recession better than most states with a balanced budget and historically high reserves.
 Significant accomplishments include hiring Iowa’s first Chief Information Officer, consolidation of IT & other technology resources & workforce reduction initiatives.